Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 In the mid-seventeenth century, highlanders called this lake White Pond.
 Current name "Morskie Oko"Comes from German.
 "Sea Eyes" (Meeraugen) were called German settlers coming from Spisz.

-Morskie Oko was also called Fish Pond, because as one of the few Tatra lakes it is stocked.
+Morskie Oko was also called Fish Pondbecause it is one of the few Tatra lakes with fish.

 Morskie Oko is fed by two permanent streams: Czarnostawiański Potok and Mnichowy Potok.